 Even though RSTA and RSTP algorithmically enable and disable links in a topology to remove physical loops in the network and minimize the distance between any two points (balance the network), they must operate within the physical wiring of the network.
 The physical wiring of the network has a large impact on the performance characteristics in terms of reconfiguration and network congestion.
 PRP is a data communications network protocol standardized by the International Electrotechnical Commission as IEC 62439-3 Clause 4.
-It supports connecting each IED to two independent Ethernet networks, which may also support RSTA and RSTP.
+It supports connecting each IED to two independent Ethernet networks, which probably also support RSTA and RSTP.
 In this way, while one network is dark, the other will likely not be and the signal transmission will be more reliable.
-Without a reconfiguration method like RSTA and RSTP, a PRP network will work for only one failure and then become permanently failed.
-Transmission, transfer, and transit time tests apply to single Ethernet networks and each independent PRP network.
+Transmission and transfer time tests apply to single Ethernet networks and each independent PRP network.

 We performed testing and comparisons of ring, dual star, and ladder topologies using RSTP for reconfiguration.
-These topologies are shown in Fig. 8, Fig. 9, and Fig. 10.
-These designs use fiber gigabit backbone links instead of copper gigabit ports (copper gigabit ports operate more slowly during reconfiguration).
-During the testing, it was found that the actual behavior of the dual star topology was not appropriate for signaling.
+These topologies are shown in Fig. 7, Fig. 8, and Fig. 9.
+These designs use fiber gigabit backbone links instead of copper gigabit ports (copper gigabit ports reconfigure more slowly).
+During the tests, we found that the actual behavior of the dual star topology was not appropriate for signaling.
 This behavior was previously unknown and only came to light as a direct result of this testing.
 The two remaining topologies include the ring and ladder.
 The ladder is so named because the rows of switches look like rungs of a ladder.
-The ladder performs best, and IEDs are easily dualconnected in failover mode between the two switches on each rung.
+The ladder performs best, and IEDs are easily dual-connected in failover mode between the two switches on each rung.

 As mentioned previously, we selected the network maximum duration of darkness during reconfiguration as 15 milliseconds.
 Other specific applications need to be tested based on their individual transmission time criteria.
 Root bridge death is a very troublesome failure because it disrupts the switch commanding the RSTA and causes extended darkness.
 Root bridge death was measured separately and, as mentioned previously, should be managed via choosing a very reliable switch to keep the probability of failure to a minimum.
-Questions 5 and 7 in Section III were answered for every topology and every failure scenario, and the results are summarized in Table III.
+We answered a few critical questions for every topology and every failure scenario, and the results are summarized in Table I.